Loch Doon Castle **

 This curtain-walled castle was designed to defend its original island site at the southern end of Loch Doon.

-In the 1930s, the level of the loch was raised in connection with the Galloway hydro-electric scheme.
-The castle island became submerged, but the outer shell of the castle was dismantled and re-erected about 1935 on the shore near Craigmulloch Farm, where it can still be seen today.
-When the level of the loch is very low, it is possible to see the top of the castle island and some of the remaining stones of Loch Doon Castle.
+In the 1930s, the loch’s water level was raised as part of the Galloway hydro-electric scheme, submerging the castle’s island.
+Around 1935, the remaining outer walls were dismantled and rebuilt on the shore near Craigmulloch Farm, where they still stand today.
+When the loch’s level drops very low, the top of the original island and some of the old stones of Loch Doon Castle can still be seen.